Teaching Kids About Money

 As a parent we all want to give our children the confidence to be independent adults.
 One of the areas that can often be challenging as we enter adulthood is managing our finances.

-It has been shown that the most competent money managers in their 20's were taught about money by their parents and as a result develop the life skills of responsibility, prioritisation and delayed gratification.
+It has been shown that the most competent money managers in their 20's were taught about money by their parents.
+As a result, they develop the life skills of responsibility, prioritisation and delayed gratification.

 So how can you set your tween up for success?